Torn Rotator Cuff Injury (Frayed Rotator)

 - Before exercise or workouts to warm up your shoulder to prevent re-injury.

-- Before and after rotator cuff tear surgery, during rehabilitation, to warm up your shoulder before physical therapy exercising or stretching.
+- Before and after rotator cuff tear surgery, during rehabilitation, to warm up your shoulder before exercising or stretching.

 - Anytime you feel your shoulder has stiffened up, is tight and your mobility is reduced causing you more pain.

 - Anytime you have sore or aching tissue in and around your rotator cuff.

 - Any other situation where you need to increase blood flow to your shoulder to relax your soft tissue, relieve pain, prevent re-injury and enhance flexibility.